 One of the main defenses for a DUI is regarding the actions of the police officer.
 The law requires a police officer to have probable cause or reasonable suspicion before arresting someone for driving under the influence.
 Reasonable suspicion could manifest in cues such as swerving, jerky driving, slurred speech, difficulty supporting him or herself, or a variety of other indicators.
 Speeding is not enough of a reason on its own, as many speeding violations occur with completely sober drivers.
 To have probable cause, speeding must accompany another visual cue, such as trouble staying in a lane or driving off the road.

 If a police officer pulls you over and arrests you without probable cause, a DUI defense attorney can help you.
 If he or she can prove the officer did not have probable cause, the court may give you a better plea bargain or dismiss the case completely.
-Though a DUI defense attorney will not be able to argue a blood alcohol content level reading, he or she can point out other issues with the case that may lessen or eliminate your penalties.
+Though a DUI attorney will not be able to argue a blood alcohol content level reading, he or she can point out other issues with the case that may lessen or eliminate your penalties.